 What is alfuzosin (Uroxatral)?

-Alfuzosin is in a group of drugs called alpha-adrenergic (AL-fa ad-ren-ER-jik) blockers.
-Alfuzosin relaxes the muscles in the prostate and bladder neck, making it easier to urinate.
+Alfuzosin is an alpha-adrenergic (AL-fa ad-ren-ER-jik) blocker.
+Alfuzosin helps relax the muscles in the prostate and bladder neck, making it easier to urinate.

-Alfuzosin may also be used for other purposes not listed in this medication guide.
+Alfuzosin may also be used for purposes not listed in this medication guide.

 round, yellow, imprinted with APO, ALF 10

 What are the possible side effects of alfuzosin (Uroxatral)?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: